AmethystBird/COMP3016-Lab-Tasks/Lab7/README.md

 ### Projection
 #### Overview
 The projection component of the MVP represents the field of view/vision (FOV) displayed on the window & everything contained in it.
-There are two options for types of projection that we can use, orthographic & perspective.
+There are two projection options that we can use: Orthographic & perspective.
 Orthographic projection is relatively simple, as it allows everything within the given field of vision to be viewed at its absolute size.
 However, when we observe the universe, the further away an object is, the smaller it appears.
 In order to achieve this effect, we need to use the more complex perspective form of projection.

 #### Initialisation
 When initialising our projection matrix with perspective, we need to use the ```perspective()``` function.
 First, we need to supply the viewing angle for our FOV, which we are going to set to ```45.0f``` as degrees with the ```radians()``` function.
-Then, we need to give the window's width divided by its height.
+Then, we need to give the window's width divided by its height, since the projection in part relies on the dimensions of the viewport.
 Lastly, we need to set the values for how close & how far objects in the scene may be allowed to be viewed within our FOV.
 In our case, any vertices at a position below / that are closer than ```0.1f``` & any vertices beyond ```100.f``` won't be rendered.
 Since our MVP is now complete, we also need to set it as a uniform for our vertex shader to make use of it, which we are going to call ```mvpIn```:

 **CPP**
 ```c++